CSaratakij/MainBlog/content/projects/Doppelganger.md

 Not only it techically still in the beta, but also the amount of work we have to do in order to prepare our sprite is way too much for our use case.

-( We just want to snap our sprite to the grid, for god sake... )
+We just want to snap our sprite to the grid. ( for god sake... )

 That's why this tools was created. \
 The placing sprite logic is similar to the __Collision & Collider Plotter__.

-One issue I have to deal is to prevent too much waste in game object when placing the multiple sprites that use the same texture.
+One issue I have to deal is to prevent too much waste in the game object when placing the multiple sprites that use the same texture.

 Lucky for me, I can change the sprite draw mode to tile to make texture repeat itself to fit the size of the sprite.